Learn how to make authentic Bavarian cream – one of the quintessential German desserts.

 Bavarian Cream Donuts & Other Uses

 The popular Bavarian cream donuts sold in America are actually filled with a pastry cream (crème pâtissière) and not Bavarian cream (crème bavaroise).
-Pastry cream uses cornstarch, a thickening agent, and does not have a firm structure like Bavarian cream, it is also more forgiving to higher temperatures.
+Pastry cream, such as Boston cream, uses cornstarch, a thickening agent, and does not have a firm structure like Bavarian cream, it is also more forgiving to higher temperatures.

 That being said, no one is stopping you from piping nicely set, chilled Bavarian cream into donuts.
 Just make sure that you keep them chilled once you fill them.
 Or you can spoon some into the middles of actual Bavarian donuts.

-You can also pipe it in cream puffs, eclairs, use it to make cakes, cream pies, create layered desserts – it is up to your imagination really.
+You can also pipe Bavarian cream filling in cream puffs, eclairs, use it as cake filling, in between cake layers, cream filling for pies, create layered desserts – it is up to your imagination really.
 Simply transfer Bavarian cream to a piping bag with an appropriate tip and get to work.

-NOTE: If you are going to make Bavarian cream exclusively for the purpose of using it in a cake etc. recipe, add about a third more gelatin than called for.
+NOTE: If you are going to make Bavarian cream exclusively for the purpose of using it in a cake etc. recipe, add about a third more gelatin than called for, then chill the final mixture a bit before you use it in a cake etc.

 Find more German Desserts.